giandab/Second_Year_Projects/README.md

-Python projects done as part of university modules (Multivariate Calculus, Mathematical Modelling, Abstract Algebra)
+Python projects done as part of some of my second year university modules (Multivariate Calculus, Mathematical Modelling, Abstract Algebra)